jamesnyika/mini-snow-course/README.md

-# Developer 101 - ServiceNow
+# Power User - ServiceNow
 ### Training for beginners on the platform
-This  repo is a repository for a basic ServiceNow 101 course on building business applications on the ServiceNow platform
+This  repo is a repository for a basic ServiceNow 101 course on configuring business applications on the ServiceNow platform

 # Contents